 While the depth of this subject is outside the scope of this post, we mention it because it is directly related to the subject.

 The common subarctic application is to have a base plant (roots, main trunk, etc.) be a fully subarctic hardy variety.
-Grafted onto it this hardy tree is a less hardy tree, which then grows to fruition and produces that particular kind of fruit.
+Grafted onto this hardy tree is a less hardy variety, which then grows to fruition and produces that particular kind of fruit.

 This technique allows the subarctic gardener to grow apple trees that are well outside the zone they are being grown in.